What do players expect from their Game Masters? The answer to this question is more complicated than it may seem at first glance.

 I’ve always been one to fly by the seat of my pants when it comes to doing anything that involves work.
 In high school and college, I rarely did my take-home assignments and never turned in a rough draft of an essay unless the teacher absolutely required it.
 Instead, I’d sit through class, absorb what I could, ace my tests, and churn out essays the night before they were due.
 Somehow, I’d still get good grades on the assignments I bothered to turn in.

-I didn’t really know it at the time, but I was preparing myself for … Continue reading
+I didn’t really know it at the time, but I was preparing myself for the way I would eventually handle GMing.
+I gather a bunch of details in my head, make a few mental …

 I love being a Game Master.
 I get to create adventures, facilitate fun gaming sessions, and generally be responsible for entire role-playing campaigns.
 It’s a challenge, but a successful gaming session is a badge of pride for any GM.